What is the cost to attend Annual Session?

 Is there a Welcome Reception?

-Yes, it’s held in the MDA Exhibit Hall, Halls A&B of the Lansing Center Thursday, April 22, from 4-6 p.m.
+Yes, it will be held in the MDA Exhibit Hall inside Halls B and C of DeVos Place, May 4, from 4:30 – 6 p.m.
 Everyone is invited!
 During the reception complimentary hors d’oeuvres will be provided along with a cash bar.

 Will MDA Insurance and MDA Services be at Annual Session?

 Yes, they will be in center Endorsed Aisle of the MDA Exhibit Hall floor.
 The MDA Exhibit Hall is open April 28-29.
 You’ll discover friendly advice, helpful service and big savings on MDA-endorsed insurance and member services.

 Table Clinics will be in the MDA Exhibit Hall inside Halls B and C of DeVos Place on May 5 from 10 a.m. to 2 p.m.
 Receive one credit for attending four 15-minute table clinic presentations.
 Table Clinics are free.